-VIADENT II for IVOS II ANIMAL & RESEARCH is Now Available!
+VIADENT II for IVOS II is Now Available!

 Why Choose VIADENT II?

-- Only VIADENT II uses the same MOTILE sample for counts, motility, and viability.
-Using other viability options, two separate samples must be analyzed for motility, counts, and viability.
+- Only VIADENT II uses the same MOTILE sample.
+Other viability options require that two separate samples be analyzed for motility, counts, and viability.

 - VIADENT II only uses one stain, and staining is complete within 2 minutes.
 Other methods require 2 to 3 separate stains, and much longer staining times.

 - VIADENT II is compatible with clear, milk-based, and egg-yolk extenders.
-However, use of phosphate-buffered solutions may interfere with other viability stains, such as SYBR 14.
+Use of phosphate-buffered solutions, such as SYBR 14, may interfere with other viability stains.